npryce/learn-you-a-kotlin/README.md

     * Convert `prop(name,value)` to `name of value` (infix function)
       * Discuss gradual introduction of mini-DSLs, rather than up-front DSL design which often ends up inflexible
   * Back to JsonFormat
+    * convert the JSON as text into multiline strings
     * make extension properties from nonBlank functions
     * use isNullOrBlank
     * use let in Session.toJson